I Went Through Gallons of Milk Searching for the Best Milk Frothers

 Subliminal Handheld Nanofoamer V2

 Like the brand’s carafe-style frother, Subliminal's NanoFoamer V2 is a dream for anyone who wants to practice latte art at home.
 It produces soft, drizzly microfoam with impressive precision, making it ideal for hearts, rosettas, or abstract designs.
-The frother is small, portable, rechargeable, and comes with two heads, so you can customize your froth levels depending on your preferences.
+The frother is small, portable, and rechargeable, and it comes with two heads so you can customize your froth levels depending on your preferences.
 On the flip side, this frother isn’t built for large, puffy cappuccino clouds.
 It also takes some getting used to to get the results you want.
-If you just want effortless, everyday foam, this isn’t the frother for you—but for hobbyists and latte-art enthusiasts, it’s a fantastic gadget.
+If you just want effortless, everyday foam, this isn’t the frother for you—but for hobbyists and latte art enthusiasts, it’s a fantastic gadget.

 Which is better: handheld frothers or automatic machines?

 Both are good for different results.
-“Handheld frothers allow slightly less control, but still offer some variation,” says Biolsi.
+“Handheld frothers allow slightly less control, but still offer some variation,” Biolsi says.
 “Automatic machines are great for consistency but typically offer limited adjustment ability outside of the preset settings.”

 She explains this is why most professional baristas rely on steam wands, which allow total control over milk temperature, aeration, and texture.
 Some espresso machines have these built-in, but if they don’t, a milk frother can get the job done.
 You’ll just have to weigh the pros and cons of handheld vs. automatic for yourself.